robenkleene/design-references/blender/blender-graph-editor.md

 - `HOME`: Try to make the graph fit in the view.
 - To show the keyframe hierarchy on the left, click the disclosure indicator (`>`) in the upper left right below the ruler.

+## Zoom

+- `⌃`-drag horizontally to zoom horizontally, or vertically to zoom vertically.

 ## Editing Curves

 Basic approach to editing curves.